avans-marc/RandomFactApp/readme.md

 # The Random Fact app
-This example app uses a random fact app API to display random facts to the user.
+This example app uses a random fact app API to display random facts to the user and has some other basic geolocation functionality.

 ## 🛠️ Technology Stack